On the Role of Rotation Equivariance in Monocular 2D-to-3D Human Pose Lifting: Conclusions

-The scope of our work, as outlined in Section~\ref{sec:intro}, per se, constitutes the main limitations of our work.
-The selection of the models designed specifically for human pose estimation was conducted using our work scope as the main criterion, as well as the reported performance of the models and their official implementation availability (which affects the reproducibility of the published results).
-The selection of the equivariant models was done considering their reported state-of-the-art performance on point set/point cloud tasks.
+In this work, we show that typical 2D-to-3D lifting models, including current state-of-the-art methods for monocular HPE, exhibit significant performance degradation on poses resembling in-plane or full-body rotations, and address this by incorporating rotation equivariance as an inductive bias.
+We compare learning equivariance via data augmentation with enforcing it via architectural design, and show that it can be effectively learned via rotation-based augmentation applied jointly to input and output poses, outperforming methods that are fully equivariant by design.
+This suggests that strictly enforcing equivariance constraints can be misaligned with the monocular lifting problem, whereas learning equivariance from data via augmentation provides a more flexible and effective alternative. \paragraph{Limitations} The scope of our work, as outlined in Section~\ref{sec:intro}, per se, constitutes the main limitations of our work.
+The selection of the models designed specifically for human pose estimation was conducted using our work scope as the main criterion, as well as the reported performance of the models and their official implementation availability (which affects reproducibility).
+The selection of the equivariant-by-design models was done based on their strong reported performance on point set/point cloud tasks. \paragraph{Future work} The methodology of this work can be applied to analysing temporal and probabilistic lifting models, as well as lifting models incorporating more features beyond 2D keypoints, and end-to-end methods.
+The application scope can also be extended beyond HPE and rotation symmetries.